cfenollosa/bashblog/README.md

 - Generation of an RSS file!
 Blog's magic is the RSS file, isn't it...?
 - Generation of a page with all posts, to solve the index.html pagination problem
 - Rebuilding the index files without the need to create a new entry
-- Optional comments, using the Disqus platform
+- By default, comments are delegated to Twitter.
+Can be configured for Disqus
 - Google Analytics support
 - Feedburner support
 - Auto-generated CSS support
-- Headers, footers, and in general everything that a well-structured html file has
+- Headers, footers, and in general everything that a well-structured html file needs
 - xhtml validation, CSS validation, RSS validation by the w3c
 - Backup of the site every time you post
 - Everything contained in a single 700-line bash script!